 Floating, greasy stools that are foul smelling may be due to severe malabsorption, especially if you are losing weight.
 Malabsorption means your body is not properly absorbing nutrients.

 Most floating stools are not caused by an increase in the fat content of the stool.
 However, in some conditions, such as chronic pancreatitis, the fat content is increased.

 If a change in diet has caused floating stools or other health problems, try to find which food is to blame.
 Avoiding this food may be helpful.

 When to Contact a Medical Professional

-Tell your doctor or nurse if you have changes in your stools or bowel movements.
-Contact your doctor or nurse immediately if you have bloody stools with weight loss, dizziness, and fever.
+Tell your health care provider if you have changes in your stools or bowel movements.
+Contact your provider right away if you have bloody stools with weight loss, dizziness, and fever.

 What to Expect at Your Office Visit

 Your provider will perform a physical exam and ask questions about your medical history and symptoms, such as: